fabragaMS/ADPE2E/README.md

 # Azure Data Platform End2End

 In this workshop you will learn about the main concepts related to advanced analytics and Big Data processing and how Azure Data Services can be used to implement a modern data warehouse architecture.
 You will understand what Azure services you can leverage to establish a solid data platform to quickly ingest, process and visualise data from a large variety of data sources.
 The reference architecture you will build as part of this exercise has been proven to give you the flexibility and scalability to grow and handle large volumes of data and keep an optimal level of performance.
 In the exercises in this lab you will build data pipelines using data related to New York City.
 The workshop was designed to progressively implement an extended modern data platform architecture starting from a traditional relational data pipeline.
 Then we introduce big data scenarios with large files and distributed computing.
 We add non-structured data and AI into the mix and finish with real-time streaming analytics.
-You will have done all of that by the end of the day.
+You will have done all of that by the end of the workshop.

 **IMPORTANT**:

 * The reference architecture proposed in this workshop aims to explain just enough of the role of each of the Azure Data Services included in the overall modern data platform architecture.
 This workshop does not replace the need of in-depth training on each Azure service covered.

 * The services covered in this course are only a subset of a much larger family of Azure services.
 Similar outcomes can be achieved by leveraging other services and/or features not covered by this workshop.
+Specific business requirements may also ask for the use of different services or features not included in this workshop.

 * Some concepts presented in this course can be quite complex and you may need to seek for more information from different sources.